-Women in STEM Resources
+Women in STEM

-A repository of peer-reviewed research and resources
+Repository of peer-reviewed research

-discussing the challenges facing white women and
+of the challenges facing women

 Introduction